NBKRedSpy/STTE-EnableCheat/NexusModsReadMe.txt

 This mod has a couple of differences from dv's:
 [list]
 [*]Does not require overwriting the game's original files.
-This makes mod more compatible with other mods.
+This makes the mod more likely to be compatible with other mods.
 [*]Uses a hotkey instead of the game's "magic text" to activate.
 [*]Can be toggled on and off.
 [/list]